-When the head and neck are held in a sustained head-forward posture, trigger points can develop in the SCM muscles found at the front of the neck.
-Trigger points in these muscles can result in tension headaches that are felt in the forehead or above the eye.
+When the head and neck are held in a sustained head-forward posture, trigger points can develop in the Sternocleidomastoid (SCM) muscles found at the front of the neck.
+Trigger points in these muscles can result in tension headaches that are felt in the forehead or above and/or around the eye.

-Registered Acupuncturist & Chinese Medicine Herbalist
+Registered Acupuncturist & Chinese Medical Herbalist